Upper Clearwater Valley, 15 August 2019

-This webpage has two parts: first a summary overview of the issues at hand, and second a timeline chronicling the “rest” of the story – that is, from early April through late August 2017.
+This webpage has two parts: first a summary overview of the issues at hand, and second a timeline chronicling the “rest” of the story – that is, from early April 2017 down to today, or thereabouts.
 (Skip ahead to beginning of timeline.
 Skip ahead to end of timeline.)

-The story now unfolding in the Upper Clearwater Valley has many elements, not least including some of the big ticket social and environmental issues of our time: disregard for science, disinformation, post-truth politics, cynicism, nature deficit disorder, habitat destruction, deepening climate change, environmental destabilization, species extinction, economic destabilization, growing fiscal inequality, increasing unemployment.
+The story now unfolding in the Upper Clearwater Valley has many elements including: disregard for science, disinformation, post-truth politics, cynicism, habitat destruction, deepening climate change, environmental destabilization, extinction, economic destabilization, growing fiscal iniquity, unemployment.

-The period from early April through late August was a critical one vis-a-vis Wells Gray’s Mountain Caribou.
+The period captured here is a critical one vis-a-vis Wells Gray’s Mountain Caribou.
 Here are some highlights: (1) a formal petition is sent to the federal government asking for an emergency protection order against further logging in Critical Habitat for Caribou near Wells Gray Park; (2) both CANFOR and the B.C.
 Forest Service are made aware of this petition; (3) CANFOR responds by logging yet another large cutblock in federally designated Critical Habitat for Caribou; (4) after 16 years of environmental deregulation, the B.C.
 Liberals are voted out of office; (5) the federal government fails to respond in a timely fashion to an emergency petition on behalf of Mountain Caribou; and (6) formal complaints are prepared against two key professionals – a forester and a biologist – whose actions will likely accelerate the decline of Wells Gray’s endangered Mountain Caribou.

 Now the details:

 |Winter 2018||Winter 2019|